 Prospective composers and groups apply separately and we pair them especially for the project, so you are not able to nominate the composer of your choice within the confines of this project.

-To apply to take part, complete and submit the online form below.
+If your group is in rural Scotland and you would like to apply to take part, complete and submit this online form.
 If you would prefer to complete the application form as a Word doc, or if you have any further questions, please contact Sally Palmer (firstname.lastname@example.org).

-The deadline for group applications is 5pm on Monday 17 June 2019.
+The deadline for Scottish applications is 5pm on Monday 1 July 2019.
 Following this, shortlisted applicants will be contacted to arrange a 10 minute phone call with us as part of the selection process.